 - Selling them.

-- Showing them to staff that couldn’t come.
+- Showing them to staff or customers who couldn't attend.

 - Putting them on your website or on YouTube, etc.

 Each of those goals will require different a different planning process, as well as different types and amounts of equipment and crew members.
 For most presentations, 1 to 4 cameras are needed.
 Here's what you can do with them: